History of Musical Film

 The figures tell the story.
 According to the Internet Movie Database, Hollywood released more than 100 screen musicals in 1930 -- only 14 in 1931.
 Studios went so far as to cut the songs from several musicals, turning Cole Porter's Fifty Million Frenchmen (1931) and Irving Berlin's Reaching for the Moon (1931) into awkward comedies.
 The few filmmakers who tried to swim against this commercial current made some fascinating, innovative films.

-Dietrich's appeared in few full-scale musicals, preferring to interpolate a song or two in her films.
+Dietrich did not appeared in full-scale musicals, preferring to interpolate a song or dance routine in her films.
 For example, as a frontier saloon singer in the comic western Destry Rides Again (1939), she titillated a screen full of cowboys (and a few million fans) by crooning "See What the Boys in the Backroom Will Have."
-An early and vehement opponent of the Nazis, Dietrich proudly performed for Allied troops during World War II.
+An early and vehement opponent of the Nazis, Dietrich proudly performed at the front for Allied troops during World War II.
 Maintaining her unique sex symbol persona into her senior years, she remained a nightclub superstar until her self-imposed retirement in the 1970s.